Putin uses tough tactics against protest challenge

 The Ekho Moskvy site was inaccessible during the interview with Sobchak, in which she said she had refused to answer all 56 questions posed by investigators a 5-1/2-hour session.

 "We will see how far this absurdity is carried," said Sobchak.
-She has been summoned for more questioning on Friday, signaling no let-up in pressure that has clearly left her shaken.
+She has been summoned for more questioning on Friday, signalling no let-up in pressure that has clearly left her shaken.

 "I am a fighter, but suddenly I sat down and my hands were shaking yesterday because there is a feeling of helplessness," she said of the search.
 "These people are walking around your apartment, doing as they like."